NickcorpInc/CEXio-Auto-Buy-GHSs-PHP/README.md

 Automatic buying CEX.io GHSs for BTC and NMC.

-To run the script needed PCP.
+To run the script needed PHP.
 I run the script from the command line.
 The script runs in an infinite loop (almost always).
 Once per minute, a request data from the website CEX.io .